Hades: Visitors in the underworld

 Sisyphus was a mortal king from Corinth who was punished in Tartarus for revealing to the river god Asopus the whereabouts of his daughter Aegina after Zeus abducted her, and for trying to cheat death as well.
 Zeus, angry at Sisyphus for revealing the secret, sent Thanatos to Sisyphus, but he cleverly cast Death into his own bonds, and as a result no one could die until Ares freed Thanatos and delivered Sisyphus to him.
 But still, Sisyphus ordered his wife Merope not to perform any funeral rites for him and what else was accustomed as tribute to the underworld gods before he was brought to Hades.
 After some time that Merope had not offered proper honours, Hades learnt of this, and allowed Sisyphus to return to the world of the living so that he could punish his wife, with the understanding that he would return afterwards.
 Sisyphus, however, never returned as promised until years later, when he died of old age.
 Hades punished Sisyphus by making him roll a boulder up a hill in the underworld; but every time he reached the top, the boulder would roll down again and again.
 In another version, it is Persephone who lets him out.

-Heracles' final labour was to capture Cerberus.
+Heracles's final labour was to capture Cerberus.
 First, Heracles went to Eleusis to be initiated into the Eleusinian Mysteries.
 He did this to absolve himself of guilt for killing the centaurs and to learn how to enter and exit the underworld alive.
 He found the entrance to the underworld at Taenarum.
 Athena and Hermes helped him through and back from Hades.
 Heracles asked Hades for permission to take Cerberus.
 Hades agreed as long as Heracles did not harm Cerberus.
 When Heracles dragged the dog out of Hades, he passed through the cavern Acherusia.

 In the myth of Admetus and Alcestis, after Alcestis chose to die in place of her husband Admetus in order to save him, Heracles brought her back from the dead by fighting and defeating Hades.
-In other versions, like Euripides' play Alcestis, Heracles fought Thanatos instead.
+In other versions, like Euripides's play Alcestis, Heracles fought Thanatos instead.
 At another time, Heracles sieged the town of Pylos and during the fight he wounded Hades, who had sided with the Pylians.
 In great pain, Hades went to Olympus to be healed by the physician of the gods, Paean.